 What to serve with Crack green beans

 These beans are a perfect side dish for any holiday or family gathering.
-Serve it with roast turkey and mashed potatoes for Thanksgiving or ham and potatoes au gratin for Christmas.
+Serve it with roast turkey or my stuffing stuffed chicken breast, mashed potatoes and sourdough dressing for Thanksgiving, or ham and potatoes au gratin for Christmas.

 Variations and substitutions